cvat-ai/cvat/README.md

 Code released under the [MIT License](https://opensource.org/licenses/MIT).

-This software uses libraries from the [FFmpeg](https://www.ffmpeg.org) project.
+This software uses LGPL licensed libraries from the [FFmpeg](https://www.ffmpeg.org) project.
+The exact steps on how FFmpeg was configured and compiled can be found in the [Dockerfile](Dockerfile).

 FFmpeg is an open source framework licensed under LGPL and GPL.
-See https://www.ffmpeg.org/legal.html.
+See [https://www.ffmpeg.org/legal.html](https://www.ffmpeg.org/legal.html).
 You are solely responsible for determining if your use of FFmpeg requires any additional licenses.
 Intel is not responsible for obtaining any such licenses, nor liable for any licensing fees due in